Build your first AI testing workflow with Datasets, Evaluations, and Versioning

 For each execution, the platform extracts the value at

-Each Experiment is evaluated independently and marked as Passed or Failed.
+Each Test Case is evaluated independently and marked as Passed or Failed.

-This allows you to confirm that the description field is consistently generated across different topics.
+This allows you to confirm that the generated description remains semantically aligned with the topic across different inputs.

 You can check more detailed information about each execution in the Executions tab.